iimez/lllms/README.md

       },
       // Maximum context size.
 Will be determined automatically if not set.
       contextSize: 4096,
-      maxInstances: 2, // Set this to how many sessions you expect to run concurrently.
+      maxInstances: 2, // Set this to how many sessions you expect to be alive concurrently.
       minInstances: 1, // To download on startup and immediately prepare an instance.
       ttl: 300, // Model instance time to live in seconds.
     },